 Money and bank accounts: As mentioned, the judge orders the bank to freeze the tenant’s account and transfer the funds until the debt is paid.
 If the funds are insufficient, other assets are seized.

-Wages and Pensions: A tenant’s income may be garnished, although the amount of the Minimum Wage (SMI) must be respected, as it is exempt from garnishment.
-This means that if the tenant earns less than the SMI, their wages cannot be garnished.
-If the tenant’s income exceeds the SMI, the percentage of the garnishment will be determined according to a scale defined by the LEC.
+Wages and pensions: The tenant's income may be seized, although it is mandatory to respect the amount of the Minimum Interprofessional Salary (SMI), which is unseizable.
+This means that if the tenant earns less than the SMI, their salary cannot be garnished.
+If the income exceeds the SMI, the percentage subject to garnishment will be determined according to the scale established by the Civil Procedure Act (LEC).

 Personal property and real estate: Assets such as jewelry, vehicles, household appliances, works of art, or any other valuable property owned by the tenant may also be seized.
 In serious or extreme cases, real estate may also be seized.